IbraTech04/DriveClonr/README.md

 It was created as a direct response to my graduation of high school, and the imminent threat of my school Google account being deleted

 ## Why not use Google Takeout?
 Well, that's a great question.
 For starters, Google Takeout doesn't export shared documents that I don't have access to.
-Now, as someone who submitted a lot of work on Google Classroom and did a lot of group projects, this was not going to work
+Now, as someone who submitted a lot of work on Google Classroom and did a lot of group projects, this was not going to work.
 I also felt like expanding my knowledge within the Google API, and this activity was perfect!

 ## Features:
-###Auto LongFilePath enabler (Windows only)
+### Auto LongFilePath enabler (Windows only)
 Ahh, Windows.
 Always making my life difficult.
 Due to the default file path limit in windows being 256 characters, I implemented a check to enable the hidden long file path support within the registry to make sure the app doesn't fail to download files

 ### Resume from last start